flink-extended/feathub-examples/flink-read-write-hive/README.md

    - price, the new price of this item.
    - timestamp, time when the new price is used for this item.

-2. For each item price event, save the event into a Hive service.
+2. For each item price event, save the event into a Hive table.
 As the sink is running as a streaming append sink, features with the same item_id would be saved as different entries in the Hive table.

-3. Read the latest item prices from the Hive service and display them onto the terminal.
+3. Read the latest item prices from the Hive table and save them to a local file.

 # Prerequisites